Daimler to develop next-generation engines with China's Geely

 The alliance was first reported by German business daily Handelsblatt on Tuesday, citing company and industry sources.

 Most of the engines will be made in China, Handelsblatt said.
-The alliance with Geely, which owns a 9.69% stake in Stuttgart-based Daimler, means that an existing partnership with Renault will expire.
+The alliance with Geely, which owns a 9.69% stake in Stuttgart-based Daimler, means that parts of an existing partnership with Renault RENA.PA will be pared back.

+A Renault source told Reuters that the Daimler-Geely project does not mean an end of cooperation between Daimler and Renault RENA.PA.

 Citing Daimler sources, Handelsblatt said the Daimler-Geely pact would save the German carmaker a “triple-digit million sum” - implying an amount above 100 million euros ($119 million) and less than 1 billion euros.

-Reporting by Jan Schwartz and Douglas Busvine; Editing by Maria Sheahan and David Goodman
+Reporting by Jan Schwartz, Douglas Busvine, Gilles Guillaume and Ilona Wissenbach; Editing by Maria Sheahan and David Goodman

 Our Standards: The Thomson Reuters Trust Principles.